ldci/redCV/README.md

 **Extra documentation here :** [http://redlcv.blogspot.com/2017/04/blog-post.html](http://redlcv.blogspot.com/2017/04/blog-post.html)

-### **UPDATE February 6 2025**
+### **UPDATE March 20 2025**
-I spent a lot of time adapting redCV to the new version of the Red compiler, which introduced the nodes-gc version in the master branch.
-The code is compatible in 99.61% of cases.
-But, in some cases, I had to deactivate the GC (with recycle/off).
-So, I'm waiting for Red Team fix for memory allocation.
+redCV is 100% compatible with the new version of Red 0.0.6.

 ### **UPDATE January 14 2025**
 Many of the libs have been modified to be compatible with the October 2024 Red-Toolchain.
 All examples work perfectly.
-For a new toolchain for macOS, you have to compile it yourself, which requires a Rebol 2 SDK and a license.
-So I'll wait until Red reaches a stable version (0.7.0?) before updating redCV.
+For a new toolchain for macOS, you have to compile Red yourself, which requires a Rebol 2 SDK and a license.
 ### **UPDATE May 25 2024**
 General update adapted to Red 0.6.5.